 See also, "We Have to do Something!."

-statement or action, no matter how true, correct or necessary, because it will
+action, no matter how true or necessary, because it will

 "send the wrong message."
-In effect, those who use this fallacy
+In effect, those who use this

 Shifting the Burden of

-Proof. (see also Argument from Ignorance) A fallacy that challenges opponents to disprove
+Proof.
+A classic fallacy of logos that challenges an opponent to disprove

-a claim rather than asking the person making the claim to defend his/her
+a controversial claim rather than asking the person making the claim to defend his/her

 own argument.
 E.g., "Space-aliens are